MicrosoftDocs/visualstudio-docs/docs/extensibility/migration/update-visual-studio-extension.md

 ## Handle breaking API changes

 If you do not have build breaks in your Visual Studio 2022-targeted VSIX project, congratulations: you're ready for [testing](#test-your-extension)!
-The remainder of this document discusses how to correct the build breaks you might encounter while migrating your Visual Studio 2019 code to Visual Studio 2022.
+The remainder of this section discusses how to correct the build breaks you might encounter while migrating your Visual Studio 2019 code to Visual Studio 2022.

 There are [breaking API changes](breaking-api-list.md) in Visual Studio 2022 that may require changes to your code from when it ran on prior versions.
 Please review that document for tips on how to update your code for each of them.